 Prisons department’s number plate machines unused for six years

-According to Ms. Gathungu, there is a case pending at the Milimani High Court involving a technology company and the Principal Secretary of the State Department for Correctional Services regarding the supply and delivery of motor vehicle number plate blanks.
-The case, numbered E321 of 2020, involves a demand for specific performance of the contract or, alternatively, compensation for the full contract value of 1.05 billion Kenyan shillings.
-It is not clear from the information provided what the specific details or circumstances of this case are.
+According to Ms. Gathungu, there’s a court case in the mix.
+Milimani High Court is playing host to a battle between a tech company and the Principal Secretary of the State Department for Correctional Services.
+What’s at stake, you ask?
+Well, it’s all about that supply and delivery of motor vehicle number plate blanks.
+The case has a fancy number—E321 of 2020—and it’s demanding either specific performance of the contract or a nice chunk of compensation worth a cool 1.05 billion Kenyan shillings.
+Wowza!
+We don’t know the nitty-gritty details or the juicy circumstances behind this case, but it sounds like a courtroom showdown.

 LEAVE A COMMENT